xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 ---
-title: "Terminate Execution Additionally"
+title: "Terminate Execution Conditionally"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/condition-to-stop.html
-description: "This article provides the concept of terminating execution additionally and the tutorial on common use cases."
+description: "This article provides the concept of terminating execution conditionally and the tutorial on common use cases."
 ---
 From **version 8.1.0 onwards**, you can terminate test suite and test suite collection execution conditionally based on the number of test failures.
-This article provides the concept of terminate execution conditionally and the tutorial on common use cases.
-The ability to terminate execution additionally solves the problem when there is a significant number of test cases in an execution having failed and you want to have early feedback instead of waiting for the execution to finished.
+This article provides the concept of the configuration on terminating execution and the tutorial on common use cases.
+The ability to terminate execution conditionally solves the problem when there is a significant number of test cases in an execution having failed and you want to have early feedback instead of waiting for the execution to finished.

-You can terminate a test suite and test suite collection execution conditionally via the command-line to save time spent waiting for the execution to finish.
-The addition to terminate execution is based on the maximum number of test failures allowed during runtime.
+You can set the condition to terminate a test suite and test suite collection execution via the command-line to save time spent waiting for the execution to finish.
+The condition is based on the maximum number of test failures allowed during runtime.

 Terminate execution conditionally is useful when a set of tests is mature, and it takes hours to finish execution.
 A significant number of test failures in execution can reflect the tested build’s quality.
-By terminating the execution, you can have earlier feedback instead of waiting for the execution to finish.

 Defining a threshold that sets the maximum number of test failures in an execution helps you save time and enhance testing efficiency, especially on new code committed or a new build available.
 A reasonable threshold is subject to the acceptance level of each software team.

-### Requirements
+>**Requirements**
-- A test suite or test suite collection and a defined number of maximum failure test cases.
+>- A test suite or test suite collection.
 See [Create a test suite](https://docs.katalon.com/katalium-framework/docs/katalium-framework-create-test-suite.html).
-- Katalon Studio **version 8.1.0 onwards**.
-Install the [latest Katalon Studio version](https://www.katalon.com/download/).
+>- Katalon Studio **version 8.1.0 onwards**.
-- Katalon Studio Enterprise and Katalon Runtime Engine License.
+>- A Katalon Studio Enterprise and Katalon Runtime Engine License.
 See [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

 >**What is a test failure?**
+>
->A test failure is a failed test case or test data execution in a test suite.
+>A test failure is a failed test case or test iteration execution in a test suite.
 >- 1 test case fails = 1 test failure
 >- 1 retried test case fails = 1 test failure
 >- 1 test iteration (test case + data row) fails = 1 test failure